arclancer/discord-bots/README.md

 KOBOLDS vs Crocodile | Moon Studio Snow League | Bo2 | December 15, 2021 - 06:00 PM | https://twitch.tv/MoonStudio_EN
 Yangon Galacticos vs Summit Gaming | Top Clans 2021 Winter Invitational | Bo3 | December 15, 2021 - 06:00 PM | https://twitch.tv/TopClansEsports
 ```

+## Closing

+The bot is a work in progress; more scripts may be added in the future to `utils` to accommodate more features.